pguti778/testinginjava/readme.md

 > ### Don't put Testing code inside your main sources. 😵

-## Maven test: Surefire Plugin: The importance
+## The importance: Continuous Integration

-Having the Surefire plugin being executes every time on the Maven life cycle is very important for ***Continuos Integration*** : if a test fails, something is wrong with the code produced and it must not be pushed into a productive release.
-Really the main idea behind the Continuos Integration is exactly this: to run automated tests with the latest code and if something is failing, flag it.
+Having the Surefire plugin being executes every time on the Maven life cycle is very important for ***Continuous Integration*** : if a test fails, something is wrong with the code produced then it must **not** be published into a productive release.
+Really the main idea behind the Continuous Integration is exactly this: to run automated tests with the latest code and if something is failing, flag it.

 ## Writing tests